-Read my earlier post on Types of Payment Cards.
-This domain also called PCI – Payment Card Industry.
-It denotes debit, credit, prepaid, e-purse, ATM, and POS cards and associated businesses.
+In my earlier post, I covered Types of Payment Cards.
+For your information, I have shared the basics of this domain.
+The Credit card processing domain (PCI – Payment Card Industry) covers debit, credit, prepaid, e-purse, ATM, and POS cards, and associated businesses.

 Also Read | Take a course on Card Payments

-- Its usage started in 1920s in US for selling the fuel to the automobile owners and became usable by the customers when Diners Club was launched in early 1950s.
+Its usage started in the 1920s in the US for selling the fuel to the automobile owners and became usable by the customers when Diners Club was launched in the early 1950s.

-- This credit facility is provided by the issuer bank to the customer for a specific period.
-However, in the case of debit cards, the customer (debit card holder) can buy goods and services by automatically debiting the payments to card holder’s banks account.
+This credit facility is provided by the issuer bank to the customer for a specific period.
+However, in the case of debit cards, the customer (debit card holder) can buy goods and services by automatically debiting the payments to the card holder’s bank account.

-- In case of a credit card, the card holder uses credit line by making drawings within a specified or sanctioned limit and makes payment on receiving the bill along with the applicable charges and interests.
+In the case of a credit card, the cardholder uses a credit line by making drawings within a specified or sanctioned limit and makes payment on receiving the bill along with the applicable charges and interests.

-- In case of debit cards, the card holder uses the balance in his / her own bank account and payment is made immediately on purchases.
+In the case of debit cards, the cardholder uses the balance in his / her own bank account and payment is made immediately on purchases.
 Read more.

 - Physical POS